hero background image

 Migrate data

-Data migration scenarios are varied and plentiful: you can transfer information from paper records to EHR, from an old system to a new one, or from a locally hosted to a cloud-based system.
-It is a complex process that requires vigilance because low-quality or broken data can affect the accuracy of the clinicians’ decision-making process and further compromise other operations.
+After that, migrate data as per your data migration needs: transfer information from paper records to EHR, from an old system to a new one, or from a locally hosted platform to a cloud-based system.
+Be vigilant during this process since low-quality or incomplete data can affect the accuracy of clinicians’ decision-making in the future.

 1